I've recently invested my time in building sites using a static site generator, specifically 11ty.

 When I first ventured into Jamstack, my biggest worry was finding a CMS that was capable of most of what I was used to on other CMS', including:

-The two that seemed to be most popular were Netlify CMS and Forestry CMS.
-Both offered a similar product, but Netlify CMS was open source, so it seemed a sensible place to start.
+The two that seemed to be most popular were Decap CMS and Tina CMS.
+Both offered a similar product, but Decap CMS was open source, so it seemed a sensible place to start.
 I have to say, it's been a fantastic piece of tech that clients have adapted to amazingly.
 It does feel a bit developer-focused in handling some things, but there are talks of UI upgrades that would be more than welcome.

-Over the past 12 months, I've used Netlify CMS exclusively for projects.
-I've found a way to do pretty much everything I could do with Perch CMS in terms of content editing within Netlify CMS (links to the documentation below):
+Over the past 12 months, I've used Decap CMS exclusively for projects.
+I've found a way to do pretty much everything I could do with Perch CMS in terms of content editing within Decap CMS (links to the documentation below):

 I've found switching to Netlify CMS to be such a breath of fresh air.
 There's less to go wrong, and I can see every change a client has made within my git version history.
 It allows me to identify problems quicker and manage my workflow better (no more manually syncing databases!).